Find out how you can view and analyze your readers statistics.

 Page-level statistics give you an overall view of all your flipbook pages.
 For each page, you can see the average time spent, views, and clicks.
 If you want to watch your flipbook performance day by day, you can simply select “Day".

 Another great section is the Engagement statistics.
-If you have elements in your flipbooks like images, audios, videos, links, social media buttons, etc., here you can see how your readers interacted with them by viewing how many times they’ve clicked on.
+If you have elements in your flipbooks like images, audios, videos, links, social media buttons, etc., here you can see how your readers interacted with them by viewing how many times they’ve clicked on them.

 Flipsnack statistics also lets you view the devices and sources through which your readers had access to your flipbooks such as mobile phones, tablets, or desktops.

-Global views by top locations allow you to see from where your readers accessed your flipbooks.
+Global views by top locations allow you to see where your readers accessed your flipbooks from.
 You even have an interactive map where you can click on different regions.

 In case you have lead forms in your flipbooks, you’ll see each reader that filled it in.